 The Restricted Operator Certificate - Maritime Commercial (ROC-MC) is intended for mariners serving on compulsorily fitted commercial ships (Global Maritime Distress and Safety Systems or GMDSS) within the North American A1 sea areas.
 It is compliant with the International Convention of Standards of Training, Certification and Watchkeeping for Seafarers, 1978, as amended in 1995 (STCW 95 Regulation IV/2).
-Please note: Existing ROC certificate holders who take a valid (1999 or earlier) certificate to class, are required to attend the last 2 days of classes only (NAU 041).
+Note: Existing ROC certificate holders who take a valid (1999 or earlier) certificate to class, are required to attend the last 2 days of classes only (NAU 041).
 Canadian Power & Sail Squadron certificates do not meet this requirement.
-You must present this certificate must attend all 3 days of classes.
+You must present this certificate when registering.
+Persons without an existing ROC certificate must attend all 3 days of classes.

-Prerequisite(s): Minimum 18 years of Age
+Prerequisite(s): Minimum 18 years of age.